jharini/booknotes/system-design/system-design-interview/chapter19/README.md

 Instead of sending location updates to the server all the time, we can batch the updates on the client-side and send batches instead:
 ![location-update-batches](images/location-update-batches.png)

 Despite this optimization, for a system of Google Maps scale, load will still be significant.
-Therefore, we can leverage a database, optimized for heavy writes such as Cassandra.
+Therefore, we can leverage a database, optimized for heavy writes and is highly scalable, such as Cassandra.

-We can also leverage Kafka for efficient stream processing of location updates, meant for further analysis.
+We can also leverage a stream processing engine like Kafka for efficient stream processing of location updates, meant for further analysis.

+Communication protocol - HTTP with the keep alive option is a good choice because it is very efficient.
 Example location update request payload:
 ```
 POST /v1/locations